meetjn/Web-Dev-Notes/README.md

 See docs here: https://nextjs.org/learn/react-foundations/server-and-client-components#server-and-client-environments

-The environments your application code can be executed in: the server and the client.
+The environments your application code can be executed in: are the server and the client.
 The network boundary that separates server and client code

 4.1) Server and Client Environments